Syzygium: A Jumble of Jambul

 A native of south Asia and Australia Jambul produces food, wood products, and materials for folk medicine.
 The dark fruit of the S. cumini tastes and smells like a ripe apricot but looks like a stretched black olive, very juicy and to me puckery like a chokecherry.
 The S. jambos has pearish-shaped fruit that ranges from white to green to yellow to red.
 Its flavor is more like an apple/green pepper cross with a rose scent and a slightly bitter aftertaste.
 It’s skin is thin, waxy, and the hollow core contains a small amount of inedible fluff.

 Jambul fruit, which are high in vitamins C and D, can be eaten out of hand or made into sauces, tarts and jams.
 They make a good fruit sherbet, syrup and squash.
-They can also be made into vinegar, wine or distilled, one native spirit being “jambava.”
+They can be made into vinegar, wine or distilled, one native spirit being “jambava.”
 It is also a good honey tree.
 Harvesting of fruit in its native range is in summer or early fall.
 Here in Florida it tends to be in spring to summer.
 The leaves make good livestock feed and oil in the leaves has been used to scent soaps and perfumes.
 The bark yields a brown dye and has tannin for leather making.
 The wood is very durable to water.
 It’s used used to make beams, rafters, telephone poles, oars, ship masts, boats, and water troughs, among many more uses.